 - The best feature of Go language is the incredible speed at which it compiles to machine code.

 - Strong interoperability with C language.

 Disadvantage of Go Language:

 - Keeps simplicity over Golang performance

 - Not a system language.

-We could keep digging into both the languages, dissecting both sides of Go vs Rust comparison, but the ultimate answer to the Rust and Go comparison would be the fact that it depends.
+We could keep digging into both the languages, dissecting both sides of Go vs Rust web development, but the ultimate answer to the Rust and Go comparison would be the fact that it depends.
 There are instances where Rust is better than Go and vice versa.

-Ultimately, this is what we recommend as an app development company, who works on both –
+Ultimately, this is what we recommend as an web application development company, who works on both –

 Choose Rust when:

 - If you want it to interoperate with the C language.